-Appointments are only needed for dental cleanings, boarding, grooming and surgery.
-Wellness exams, vaccinations and emergencies are seen on a walk-in basis during business hours.
+Appointments are needed for dental cleanings, boarding, grooming and surgery.
+We are still walk-in for wellness exams, vaccinations and emergencies but we are now offering appointments!
 We also offer limited after-hours emergency services.
 Call 573-346-5733 to reach the veterinarian on-call.

 Where are you located?